Reviews You Can Rely On

 Waterproof Material DryVent

-A major disadvantage with any mitten is lack of dexterity, and the Montana Ski Mitts are among the least dexterous we've tested.
-Due to their design and relative bulk, you'll probably have to take off these mitts for practically any tasks involving fine motor skills.
-That said, most folks seeking the warmth and comfort of a mitten are aware of this issue and willing to accept the tradeoff in dexterity for happy hands.
-Either way, these are a great pair of mittens that will keep your digits toasty on the coldest days without breaking the bank.
+By design, mittens offer less dexterity, and the Montana Ski Mitts are among the least dexterous we've tested.
+Users will likely have to remove them for practically any task requiring fine motor skills due to their design and relative bulk.
+However, most people who want the warmth and comfort of a mitten are aware of this issue and willing to accept the trade-off in dexterity for happy hands.
+If the lack of dexterity is a dealbreaker, but you like the looks and specs of this mitten, The North Face also has the Montana Ski Gloves we recommend.
+Nevertheless, these are a great pair of mittens that will keep your digits toasty on the coldest days without breaking the bank.
 If you're in the market for a basic version that's even more affordable than these, check out the Flylow Oven Mitt.

 Read more: The North Face Montana Ski Mitts review

-The North Face Montana Ski Mitts are at home on the slopes on cold days.
+The Montana Mitts are great for super cold days.

 Credit: Sam Willits